SolidInvoice/SolidInvoice/README.md

 #### Lesscss

-The stylesheets is built with [lesscss][3], so you need nodejs and less installed in your system to be able to parse the less files to CSS.
+The stylesheets is built using [lesscss][3], and uses LessPHP to compile the stylesheets to plain CSS.
-(This is only for the development version.
-Once a stable version is released, it will included the pre-compiled css file)

 Features
 --------